23f2004216/hello-world-demo/README.md

+# Hello World (Round 2)

-Overview
+## Overview
-- A minimal HTML page that displays “Hello World” centered on the screen.
+A minimal “Hello World” web page that keeps the same centered layout, with the greeting styled to be larger, bold, and blue.

-Setup
+## Setup
-- No build or dependencies.
+- No build tools required.
-- Download or clone and open index.html in any modern browser.
+- Open index.html in any modern web browser.

-Usage
+## Usage
+- Double-click index.html or serve it via a simple static server and navigate to it in your browser.

+## Improvements from Previous Version (Round 2)
+- Increased text size for better visibility.
-- Open index.html to see “Hello World” centered on the page.
+- Applied bold styling to the greeting.
+- Changed text color to blue.
+- Preserved the original centered layout.